The Clear Edge

 Networking events that don’t convert: 5 hours weekly

-The brutal truth: Twenty-four hours weekly (forty percent of total) contributed almost nothing to the thirty-two thousand monthly revenue.
+The brutal truth: twenty-four hours of her week—forty percent of her total time—contributed almost nothing to the thirty-two thousand in monthly revenue.

 Week 2: Identify the 5% Activities Driving 95% Results

-Most operators use 80/20 thinking.
-Cut the bottom twenty percent, focus on the top twenty percent.
+Most operators default to 80/20 thinking: cut the bottom twenty percent and double down on the top twenty percent.

 Which specific activities led to: